 What Does Puddle Top Mean?

 In simple terms - a puddle top disc golf disc means that the top of the disc is concave and would collect water like a "puddle."
 This can happen for a variety of reasons, and some players even prefer puddle top discs due to their flight characteristics.
-There are even some discs that are made with a slight puddle top, like Innova's Pro Pig for example.
+There are even some discs that are made with a slight puddle top, like the Innova Pig, for example.

 How Does A Puddle Top Effect Disc Flight?